Biorrith/Software-Teknologi/README.md

 ![How to make schema](https://github.com/Biorrith/Software-Teknologi/blob/main/pictures/schema.png)

-Make a new query, by clicking the button seen below:
+Make a new query by clicking the button seen below:

 ![How to make new query](https://github.com/Biorrith/Software-Teknologi/blob/main/pictures/query.png)